 Mr Ben Scott was involved in the formation of the Institute in 1957 before becoming President from 1962 - 1964.
 Ben showed incredible dedication and commitment to the Western Australian Leadership community.

-Community Training Grants may be redeemed in the following fields:
+Community Training Grants may be awarded in the following fields:

 Testimonial from a past winner